 In this article, we cover the essential aspects of logistics robots, from their types and core functions to the technological advancements that enhance their capabilities.
-It discusses the benefits and challenges associated with implementing logistics robots within supply chains.
+Explore the benefits and challenges associated with implementing logistics robots within supply chains.

 Primary functions: A cube storage robot is used primarily in warehouses and fulfillment centers to manage inventory stored in a grid-like system of bins or cubical storage units.
 These robots are part of an advanced storage and retrieval system designed to optimize space utilization and increase efficiency in order picking and inventory management.